Where Healing Begins

 • You are struggling with significant depression, anxiety, or trauma symptoms on top of compulsive behavior.

-• Outpatient counseling is helping but is not enough to break the cycle.
+• Outpatient counseling is helping, but it is not enough to break the cycle.

 • A partner, family member, therapist, or attorney has strongly encouraged a higher level of care.